 The catalogue from the Devonian is thus a mix of the familiar and the unfamiliar.
 Other terrestrial invertebrates appearing at the time include mites, springtails, pseudoscorpions (tiny, still extant creatures that look like scorpions, except that they have no tail) and a second order of arthropleurid known as Microdecemplex.
 Arthropleurids looked rather like millipedes, but differed in too many respects to be put in the same taxonomic class.
 Eoarthropleura and Microdecemplex became extinct around the end of the Devonian.
-A third order, Arthropleura itself, appeared in the Carboniferous and was a much larger animal than the others, with some examples attaining a length of more than 2 metres.
-It fed on rotten tree trunks and other such litter, becoming extinct in the Permian.
+A third order, Arthropleura itself, appeared in the Carboniferous and was a much larger animal than the others, with one example attaining a length of more than 2.5 metres.
+It was restricted to equatorial latitudes and probably fed on seeds and nuts among the leaf litter, perhaps also other invertebrates.
+It became extinct in the early Permian.
 The only insects known from the Devonian are the bristletails, the least evolved of the insect orders.

 All these distinct kinds were joined in the Carboniferous by a host of other land-dwelling invertebrates, most of them with wings: mayflies, dragonflies, cockroaches, crickets, as well as numerous extinct groups.
 Wings were themselves a mysterious innovation.
 “The two very first winged insects that we have in the fossil record, they’re about as different from each other as you could imagine,” admits entomologist Sandra Schachat (Sci.
 Am.
 318, 18 (2018)).
 And they are wonderfully engineered.
 Dragonfly wings, for instance (Sun & Bhushan 2012),